 The company owns or leases 22 manufacturing plants in the US (mostly in Michigan, Indiana, Ohio, and Illinois).
 Seven more are located in Mexico, six are in Canada, and one is in South America.
 Altogether, its cars are available in more than 150 countries.

-Strong demand continued to boost Chrysler's sales and the company posted a 20% revenue jump for 2012 along with a whopping 811% increased in net income.
+Strong demand continued to boost FCA's sales, and the company posted a 20% revenue jump for 2012 along with a whopping 811% increased in net income.
 The revenue jump is attributed to a 22% increase in the number of vehicles shipped worldwide while net income benefited from a lack of debt burden since the company paid off the US Treasury.

 From 2010 to 2011 FCA's total sales surged by 31%.
 The growth was the result of an increase in the demand for its new cars and the overall strengthening of the US automotive market, which recorded an 11% increase in industry vehicle sales for 2011.
 Revenue from the US spiked by 34% and accounted for nearly 70% of its total revenue for 2011.
 It attributes about $1.6 billion of its overall revenue increase to more favorable pricing of its 2011 and 2012 model year vehicles.

 After suffering three straight years of net losses since the recession, FCA achieved profitability in 2011, posting net income of $183 million.
 The positive net income was largely due to the surge in total sales but was offset by the repayment of debt owed to the US government.
 Another factor that affected its growth in profits was the higher advertising expenses involved in the retail launch of 13 new vehicles in 2011.

 FCA expects the Fiat partnership to continue to help it reduce development costs (the company already cut billions in operating costs) and to achieve access to the Italian company's small-car expertise and global markets.
 It also plans to focus on mid-size commercial vans.